maliMirkec/starter-project/README.md

 ## What is Starter Project?

-Starter Project is set of gulp tasks that will make your life easier.
+Starter Project is set of gulp taskss that will make your life easier.
 Here you will find everything that is necessary for developing a modern website, including:

 * [Yarn](https://yarnpkg.com/en/)
 * [Gulp](https://gulpjs.com/)